Endangered Species as Assets Instead of Liabilities

 Road to Recovery: A report on how restoring the Endangered Species Act’s two-step process can prevent extinction and promote recovery.

-PERC Reports: Getting Species Recovery Right: This issue of PERC Reports explores the challenges of species recovery—and how to provide incentives that can overcome those challenges.
+PERC Reports: Getting Species Recovery Right: An issue of PERC Reports magazine on the challenges of species recovery—and how to provide incentives that can overcome those challenges.

 House Committee on Natural Resources Legislative Hearing: PERC Research Fellow Jonathan Wood’s testimony before the House Committee on Natural Resources on a collection of bills that seek to reform the Endangered Species Act.

 Public Comment on Proposals to Improve the Endangered Species Act: PERC weighs in on efforts by the Department of the Interior to “improve and modernize” the Endangered Species Act.

 Changing the Endangered Species Act Could Actually Help Conservation: An op-ed in the Washington Post on proposed changes to the Endangered Species Act, which would alter the way the U.S. Fish and Wildlife Service lists certain species and designates critical habitat, could help accord win out over acrimony in disputes over imperiled species.

 The Feds Bungle Frog Hospitality: An op-ed in the Wall Street Journal on how government efforts to save the endangered dusky gopher frog have skewed incentives for conservation.